 Signs You Should Break Up

-Before going through the actual process of breaking up with someone, you have to decide if that's what you want to do.
-Though there are a million and one reasons why a breakup could be the best option, it generally comes down to this: you should break up with your partner if the issues you are facing cannot be reconciled and it feels as though you've tried resolving problems without success.
+Before going through the actual process of breaking up with someone, you have to decide if that's something you want to do.
+Though there are a million and one reasons why a breakup could be the best option, it generally comes down to this: you should break up with your partner if the issues you're facing cannot be reconciled and it feels as though you've tried resolving problems without success.
 "If couples have exhausted all efforts to make repairs — be it couples counseling, multiple conversations, lack of closeness although there's been attempts to connect — and they feel that the relationship is damaged beyond repair, it may be time to have a conversation about a breakup," Kristen Casey, PsyD, a clinical psychologist and owner of Evolve Psychological Services, tells POPSUGAR.